Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Button.md

     };
     ```

-2. Use the style to create a button and add it to parent:
+2. Use the style to create a Button and add it to parent:

     ```cs
     familyBasicButton = new Button(style);